-(c) The application to the Employer must be in writing, including the nature, content and duration of the course to be attended, and normally be provided with a minimum of 14 days notice of the proposed training.
+The application to the Employer must be in writing, including the nature, content and duration of the course to be attended, and normally be provided with a minimum of 14 days notice of the proposed training.

-46. WAGE INCREASES
+51. WAGE INCREASES

-All employees covered by this agreement will receive increases as stated in Schedule
+All employees covered by this agreement will receive increases as stated in Schedule A.

-47. FUTURE NEGOTIATIONS
+52. FUTURE NEGOTIATIONS

-- (a) The employer agrees to commence negotiations with the Health Services Union for a new collective agreement to succeed this agreement at least 3 months before the nominal expiry date of this agreement with the intention of concluding these negotiations prior to the nominal expiry date. - (b) Before submitting a variation, termination or replacement agreement for the approval of the employees covered by the agreement, the employer will negotiate in good faith with the relevant Unions. - (c) Should negotiations for a new collective agreement not be finalised prior to the nominal expiry date of this agreement, existing rates of pay and conditions will continue to be observed for all employees
+(a) The employer agrees to commence negotiations with the Unions party to this agreement for a new collective agreement to succeed this agreement at least 3 months before the nominal expiry date of this agreement with the intention of concluding these negotiations prior to the nominal expirydate.

+Before submitting a variation, termination or replacement agreement for the approval of the employees covered by the agreement, the employer will negotiate in good faith with the relevant Unions.

+(b) Should negotiations for a new collective agreement not be finalised prior to the nominal expiry date of this agreement, existing rates of pay and conditions will continue to be observed for all employees.